bugsam/write-ups/burp/oauth-vulnerabilities.md

 ### >> 2.
 Lab: Forced OAuth profile linking

+>> This lab gives you the option to attach a social media profile to your account so that you can log in via OAuth instead of using the normal username and password.
+Due to the insecure implementation of the OAuth flow by the client application, an attacker can manipulate this functionality to obtain access to other users' accounts.
+To solve the lab, use a CSRF attack to attach your own social media profile to the admin user's account on the blog website, then access the admin panel and delete Carlos.
+The admin user will open anything you send from the exploit server and they always have an active session on the blog website.
+You can log in to your own accounts using the following credentials: Blog website account: wiener:peter Social media profile: peter.wiener:hotdog

 - The request sends the authorization code to the /oauth-login `redirect_uri`
 - There is no `state` parameter in the oauth, so it might be vulnerable to CSRF
 ````